jgrayson-apl/UtilityResourceFinder/README.md

 ### [Closest Facility](https://developers.arcgis.com/documentation/mapping-apis-and-services/routing/closest-facility-routing/)
 Closest facility routing is the process of finding one or more nearby facilities from incidents based on travel time or travel distance.

+## Deploy

+This demo is built as a static web application.

+1 - Download and copy the root folder to a web accessible location

 ## Contact